SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * config

-    Parameters stored under config, do not specify the outcome of your simulations but only the way how the simulation is carried out.
+    Parameters stored under config do not specify the outcome of your simulations but only the way how the simulation is carried out.
 For instance, this might encompass the number of cpu cores for multiprocessing.
 If you use and generate a trajectory with an environment (:ref:`more-on-environment`), the environment will add some